zhangsheng377/blog/content/post/raspberry_and_paddle.md

 author: ""

 # You can also close(false) or open(true) something for this content.
-# P.S. comment can only be closed
-comment: false
+comment: true
 toc: true
 autoCollapseToc: false
 postMetaInFooter: false
 hiddenFromHomePage: false
 # You can also define another contentCopyright. e.g. contentCopyright: "This is another copyright."
 contentCopyright: false
-reward: false
+reward: true
-mathjax: false
+mathjax: true
-mathjaxEnableSingleDollar: false
+mathjaxEnableSingleDollar: true
-mathjaxEnableAutoNumber: false
+mathjaxEnableAutoNumber: true

 # You unlisted posts you might want not want the header or footer to show
 hideHeaderAndFooter: false